North Korea Announces Plans To Dismantle Nuclear Test Site

 Reuters reports that Punggye-ri nuclear test site has been the location of all of North Korea's six known nuclear tests.
 At the site, there's a system of tunnels under the mountain Mount Mantap.
 Journalists from the United States, South Korea, China, Russia and Britain will be invited to watch a special ceremony in which all of the tunnels at the testing ground will be destroyed and observation and research facilities and guard units will be taken down.

-The North Korean government will provide journalists with a charter flight from Beijing to Wosnan, North Korea.
+The North Korean government will provide journalists with a charter flight from Beijing to Wonsan, North Korea.
 From there, a train will take them to the test site in the northeast part of the country.

 The Associated Press reports that plans to dismantle the site are not new: During his summit with South Korean President Moon Jae-in in April, Kim announced that he would shut it down by the end of May.

-Note: A previous version of this story misspelled the North Korean city of Wonsan as Wosnan.